 Ignore All Content Warnings

 Posted: 2 years ago, last updated 8 months ago.

 While you do this, you encounter the audible inner dialogue of your character that tells a story of quarrelling parents, emotional isolation of a friend and the terrible experiences of her brother being bullied.

 The game world mirrors each of these traumas with metaphorical creatures and obstacles to overcome.
 "All you care about is yourself, that's why you will fail," states the trailer, clearly signposting this is how you don't fail.
 But still, while the game can be overly literal at times and resolve longstanding issues relatively quickly, the deft combination of interaction, emotion and challenge create a unique space to step inside these challenges and character failings.
 Through this you can, to some extent, share the experience of what it feels like to be affected by loneliness, bullying, toxic relationships, depression and a troubling past.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Sea of Solitude or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Sea of Solitude in how they play or their theme.
 These are good alternative games to Sea of Solitude, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.